-In one corner we have the certified Scrum Master, known to his friends as “the extreme programmer” and to his children as the “LeSS SAFe DAD”: Agile!
+In one corner, we have the certified Scrum Master, known to his friends as “the extreme programmer,” and his children as the “LeSS SAFe DAD”: Agile!

-In the other corner, the lean culture professional who relies on continuous delivery and infrastructure as code.
+In the other corner, the lean culture professional relies on continuous delivery and infrastructure as code.
 He calls his left arm Dev, the right Ops: DevOps!

 Agile is often equated with Scrum, DevOps with Continuous Delivery.
 This over-simplification creates unnecessary tension between Agile and DevOps.
-You might be surprised that the two are actually best friends.
+You might be surprised that the two are best friends.

-Agile is more than Scrum
+Agile is more than Scrum.

 Planning for unplanned tasks

-Agile members of the DevOps community know that Scrum is helpful in keeping track of unplanned tasks.
-Some of the tasks of operations teams can be planned: the releases for a major system change, the migration between data centers or the implementation of system upgrades.
-Most of the work of ops teams, however, consists of unplanned tasks as a result of performance peaks, system failures or security incidents.
+Agile members of the DevOps community know that Scrum helps keep track of unplanned tasks.
+Operations teams’ functions can be planned: the releases for a significant system change, the migration between data centers, or the implementation of system upgrades.
+Most of the work of ops teams, however, consists of unplanned tasks resulting from performance peaks, system failures, or security incidents.
 Such events require an immediate response.
-The team cannot wait for the appropriate tasks to be prioritized in a backlog for the next sprint planning session.
+The unit cannot wait for the appropriate lessons in a backlog for the next sprint planning session.

-Product owner and service owner
+The product owner and service owner

-DevOps is not just about continuous delivery
+DevOps is not just about continuous delivery.

 CD does not address communication issues between the company and the software team.
-If the company has a year-round, budget-driven planning cycle, the team pushing the commits to production may have to wait several months for the company to respond.
-The reaction is then often only an emergency solution, for example canceling the project or – even worse – doubling the project team (which is to be assessed negatively because the addition of a large number of new team members leads to interruptions ).
+If the company has a year-round, budget-driven planning cycle, the group pushing the commits to production may have to wait several months for the company to respond.
+The reaction is then often only an emergency solution, for example, canceling the project or – even worse – doubling the project team (which is to be assessed negatively because the addition of a large number of new team members leads to interruptions ).

 The three ways